Coote-Coders/EmpireBuilderAssistant/README.md

 ## Posable future updates (code contributions welcome)
-Here are some of the features I though about adding the future,
+Here are some of the features I though about adding in the future:
 * Save/load app state, contracts, action list and ink
 * Zoom feature for map
 * Drag and drop support in the action list